-Just because we don’t eat the bones, that doesn’t mean that we can’t make a delicious broth with them.
-In the UK, 18 millions tonnes of food are thrown away every year.
+Just because we don’t eat fish bones, it doesn’t mean that we can’t make a delicious broth with them.
+In the UK alone, 18 millions tonnes of food are thrown away every year.
 That's 1/3 of what is produced.
-Making soup encourages using leftovers, like the bones.
+Making soup avoid food waste and encourages using leftovers, like the bones.

 There are some great benefits of eating a bone broth, too.
 It contains all the vitamins and minerals from the fish bones, and can be an essential source of calcium.
-A fish bone broth is perfect paired with a simple ravioli, or just eaten on its own with fresh sourdough bread. and will make an elegant starter for any dinner party.
-Your guests will be really impressed with the depth of flavour, and the taste of summer.
+A fish bone broth is perfect paired with a simple ravioli, or just eaten on its own with fresh sourdough bread.
+And it will make an elegant starter for any dinner party.
+Your guests will be really impressed by the depth of flavour, and the taste of summer.

 3 fish carcasses, such as salmon or trout